peterlidee/next16-params-searchparams/texts/example.md

 </ul>;
 ```

-(We put the callbacks in a seperate object to make it a bit more clean.)
+(We put the callbacks in a separate object to make it a bit more clean.)

 ## `<SortControles />` component